Before you start setting up your hunting bow, take a look to make sure you have everything you need.

-Of course, you can't have a bow and arrow with the arrow.
+Of course, you can't have a bow and arrow without the arrow.
 Arrows range from real old school wooden to old school aluminum to most popular carbon fiber.
 Each has their own pros and cons, but more times than not you will find yourself shooting a carbon arrow in today's world.
 You can't just go out and use any arrow though as the arrow needs to be set up for your bow and your bow needs to be set up to you.
 This ultimately means that the arrow is set up directly to you, the shooter.

 Arrows need to be cut to your length and the spine of the arrow needs to match that of your draw weight.
 There are charts available to ensure you get the correct arrow matched to you to ensure the best flight, but like all of your options when setting up your bow, always talk to a professional and ask for help at a pro shop to get you set up the right way.
 A good number of arrows to start is a half dozen but you can never have too many.

 Recommended arrows for beginners: